Solace Global – Sudan: PM and Ministers Detained in Military coup

-Unidentified military and paramilitary groups launched a coup in Khartoum early on Monday, 25 October.
+Unidentified military and paramilitary groups launched a coup in Khartoum, Sudan early on Monday, 25 October.
 The Prime Minister Abdalla Hamdok, civilian members of the Transitional Sovereign Council and other government ministers have all been detained.
 A nationwide state of emergency has been declared and the sovereign council has been dissolved.
 Soldiers have also been deployed across Khartoum and are restricting the movement of civilians, as well as blocking the main roads and bridges leading to the capital.

 According to Sudan’s Ministry of Culture and Media, military forces besieged the home of Hamdok, placing him under house arrest.
 However, after he refused to endorse the coup, he was moved to another location, with his whereabouts currently unknown.